I researched, bought and installed an electronic front door lock to go with the home automation & security system for under NZ$200 in 2017.

 Remember to put a number/ID on all the tags you hand out (I engraved mine – they come with no markings at all).
 If one gets lost, you will need to remember which programming slot it was in so you can delete it.

-Also, I recommend handing out different PIN numbers… so if you think one has been give out, you can delete it.
+Also, I recommend handing out different PIN numbers to people… so if you think one has been give out, you can delete it.
+Create a few PIN numbers in advance so you can give it to a contractor at short notice (then delete it)

 A minor annoyance with the lock, that it appears you can’t change… it takes 9 presses to unlock with a pin number.
 A two digit ID followed by a 6 digit PIN then the ‘#’ key.
 The instructions seem to suggest you can change this to 4 digits, but a quirk in the programming stops this… and the supplier doesn’t seem to know what I’m talking about.
 You need a 6 digit PIN to change to 4 digits, and when you change… your programming PIN is still 6 digits, so you can’t enter it!
 Trust me, I tried to figure it out for hours.